DPlayer234/lovedebugger/README.md

 end
 ```

-*Do not change your callbacks after this point, or something may break.* This should not be a concern in most cases however.
+Changing your callbacks after this is possible. *Keep in mind that modifying or changing the metatable of the table storing callbacks (by default 'love') will break things.* You aren't allowed to change love.update and love.draw (or the update and draw function in your table) after the automatic setup.

 To open the Lua prompt and environment, hit 'F4' (debugger.activate).